• Home

 The patient co-production group comprises people who have had radiotherapy at each of our departments.
 We work with professionals to improve services.
 Co-Production is ensuring that people with lived experience are included in decision making, to ensure services work well, and are fit for purpose.
 The group allows people who have used radiotherapy to share their experiences and knowledge to shape future services.

-By becoming a member of a Network Tumour Group you have an opportunity to attend Network Tumour group meetings, National Radiotherapy Clinical Leads meetings when there is discussion relating to specific tumour groups, receive e-mails about commissioning stakeholder testing, and will be on the e-mail circulation for any Quality Improvement Toolkit data that is received for the relevant tumour group.
+By becoming a member of a Network Tumour Group you have the opportunity to attend Network Tumour group meetings, National Radiotherapy Clinical Leads meetings when there is discussion relating to specific tumour groups, receive e-mails about commissioning stakeholder testing, and you will be on the e-mail circulation for any Quality Improvement Toolkit data that is received for the relevant tumour group.

 Chair: Dr Sarah Treece, NWAFT